A Women’s Sacred Journey to the Flinders Ranges,

 October 24 Beltana Station

-Picnic lunch in the dry river bed, with time to sit or explore magnificent country.
-We then venture on to Beltana Homestead, a working sheep and cattle station built in the early colonial days.
+Breakfast at Wilpena resort.
+We journey to the stunning Sacred Canyon for deep meditation and to Brachina Gorge.
+Picnic lunch in a dry river bed as we explore magnificent country.
+We travel on to the remote Beltana Homestead, a working sheep and cattle station built in the early colonial days.

 October 25 Arkaroola